 Applications for this internal grant will be due the first Monday of October, allowing faculty to use potential Cullen or Math/Science-supported work toward their application.
 Awards will be announced in November, with sufficient time for those not receiving an award to prepare an application for other internal grant mechanisms in January.
 The awarded project period will then begin the following fiscal year, June 1.

-Full-time faculty members at the rank of instructor or above are eligible to apply.
+Full-time tenure-track faculty members at the rank of assistant or above are eligible to apply.
 Funds are awarded to the one proposal each year that demonstrates the greatest potential for success at applying for and obtaining external funding.
 The Research Council considers the proposals submitted by the faculty and approves the one judged best according to the following criteria:

 Projects should be completed during the 2 year project period and must produce an external funding application submission within 9 months following the end of the project period.